sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 23-02-2018

+- https://blog.riseml.com/benchmarking-googles-new-tpuv2-121c03b71384 Google’s TPUv2 are faster, more expensive, but more cost efficient in the end (Tensorflow related)

 # 22-02-2018

 - https://medium.com/codefx-weekly/no-free-java-lts-version-b850192745fb Java 10.0.2 (July 2018) will be the last free Oracle JDK.